Hidden in the Night

-By Natalie Walters / Revell
+By Patricia Bradley / Revell

 Deadly Target Book 2 Rocky Mt.
 Courage